The Fetish A(r)t Work: African Objects in the Making of European Art History 1500–1900

 This conference convenes scholars across the humanities who examine the making and “invention” of African art in European discourse.
-The presentations will delve into diverse writings on African objects and interrogate various orientations which transformed these objects, from ritual artifacts and fetishes to works on the art market, and held in private collections and public museums.
-Discussion will be grounded in the texts and practices of the early-modern period (1500 to 1900), encompassing sources as varied as global art history, natural history, travel literature, ship’s inventories, African geography, comparative religion texts, sales and private collection catalogs, as well as technical treatises.
+The presentations will delve into diverse writings on African objects and interrogate various orientations which transformed these objects from ritual artifacts and fetishes to works on the art market and held in private collections and public museums.
+Discussion will be grounded in the texts and practices of the early modern period (1500 to 1900), encompassing sources as varied as global art history, natural history, travel literature, ship inventories, African geography, comparative religion texts, sales and private collection catalogs, as well as technical treatises.

 In short, we will ask: How did encounters with African objects generate the redefinition of art for the discipline?
 A central thesis of this conference is that encounters with African art, objects, and ritual were central to the formation of the discipline and writing of art history.
 While this topic has been addressed in the twentieth century, we believe that this history has a longer genealogy, and we aim to unfold the multivalent ways in which African objects and beliefs structured concepts of art, aesthetics, economics, and value.
 This conference will thus be an opportunity to integrate known encounters between the African object and Western episteme, but also, on a fundamental level, to explore the plasticity of a discipline in the process of inventing itself at the time of colonial expansion.

-Alexander Bevilacqua, assistant professor of history, Williams College, Williamstown, Massachusetts
+Alexander Bevilacqua, associate professor of history, Williams College, Williamstown, Massachusetts

 Yaëlle Biro, independent scholar and curator, Paris, France

-Justin Brown, Samuel H. Kress Predoctoral Fellow, Center for Advanced Study in the Visual Arts, Washington, D.C.
+Justin M. Brown, Samuel H. Kress Predoctoral Fellow, Center for Advanced Study in the Visual Arts, Washington, DC

-Joshua Cohen, associate professor of art history, City College of New York, New York City
+Joshua I. Cohen, associate professor of art history, City College of New York and CUNY Graduate Center, New York

 Roberto Conduru, endowed distinguished professor of art history, Southern Methodist University, Dallas, Texas